Posts about:

 It’s very satisfying to watch strong growth in something you’ve nurtured.

-I feel exactly that way about our Zedi IIoT platform growth.
+I feel exactly that way about our DeltaV SaaS SCADA growth.
 We’ve expanded organically by identifying and supplying the top three things our customers need for better production.
 Much like water, sunshine and good soil without any one of these the chances of growth drops quickly.